From Founder to Family

 The founders originally launched the effort as a committee of the LGBT organization Bay Area Lawyers for Individual Freedom (BALIF).
 Mark became a co-chair of this committee, helping formulate a plan to “get the word out—before internet, before cell phones—to sign up volunteer attorneys, [reach out] to AIDS organizations, and take calls from people who need wills.”

 In the early days, a list of names on a legal pad served as a makeshift database.

 “We all thought this was a temporary effort that could run off Steve Richter’s legal pad,” said Mark.
 “None of us had any idea that [ALRP] would be around decades years later.”

 The need for wills and durable powers of attorney persisted though, and Mark was there each step of the way, including to help review and file paperwork that officially made ALRP a stand-alone organization.
 He also went on to serve as a Board Member for the organization.

 Today, Mark continues to be a dedicated member of the ALRP family as a Panel Attorney and all-around supporter and advocate for people living with HIV.
 His expertise in estate planning makes him a go-to resource for clients in need of wills and trusts, as well as a trusted mentor for other attorneys.

 While estate planning makes up a smaller portion of ALRP’s cases now, the impact remains the same.

 “In general, clients are just anxious about [estate planning],” said Mark.
 “When they’re done with it, they’re smiling that it’s taken care of.
 It’s a huge weight off their chest.”

 Mark’s services provide clients with the relief of knowing that what they want to happen is going to happen when they are no longer around or able to voice their wishes.

-ALRP is a rare organization indeed when it can acknowledge volunteers who, after 37 years, are still doing the work, still making a difference, and still fighting the good fight.
+ALRP is a rare organization indeed when it can acknowledge volunteers who, after many years, are still doing the work, still making a difference, and still fighting the good fight.